-- The 4G enabled tablet ◆ will host 3D images of buildings ◆ on the station ground.
-Preparing for operational risk visits will be much easier and recording the data - including the premises risk assessment - directly onto the tablet means that the Operational Risk Database is dynamically updated and available for all to see - Firefighters now login to the uniform supplier website to see a dynamic 3D model of their fire kit allowance ♦.
+- Training his firefighters will be much more interesting visually as the 4G enabled tablet will host 3D images of buildingsO on the station ground.
+Preparing for operational risk visits will be much easier and recording the data including the premises risk assessment directly onto the tablet means that the Operational Risk Database is dynamically updated and available for all to see. - Firefighters now login to the uniform supplier website to see a dynamic 3D model of their fire kit allowanceO.
 It tells them when it was bought, when it was cleaned and its lifespan for replacement.
-They can click on the image of what they want to clean or re-order and it instantly creates an order. - Online training will be easier to find using the new training portal , and it will be linked to new updated operational guidance/policies so that you get a complete view of everything you need to know about dealing with a particular incident type or piece of equipment. - All members of the Watch will be able to look at the LFB Data portal ◆ to access the management and performance data they need to help them do their jobs.
-Being able to access data when needed will support a new approach to performance management. - There is no more paper on the fire station ◆.
+They can click on the image of what they want to clean or re-order and it instantly creates an order. - Online training will be easier to find using the new training portalO, and it will be linked to new updated operational guidance/policies so that so that you get a complete view of everything you need to know about dealing with a particular incident type or piece of equipment. - All members of the Watch will be able to look at the LFB Data portal◆ to access the management and performance data they need to help them do their jobs.
+Being able to access data when needed will support a new approach to performance management. - There is no more paper on the fire stationO.
 All the folders of signed forms have gone.
 Everything is now digitised and accessible via apps on the desktop or tablet devices via the Cloud.
 The audit trail of routines on the station is all digital and all the checks and balances are in place to know when actions need to be taken for all routines.

-All firefighters will be able to use the 4G enabled tablet ◆ that is stored on the appliance to complete the indemnity form and to record the outcomes of Home Fire Safety Visits.
+• All firefighters will be able to use the 4G enabled tablet that is stored on the appliance to record the outcomes of Home Fire Safety Visits.
 This means that the data is sent immediately to the central database and firefighters will no longer have to sit down at a computer in the station office to record the visit based on paper notes.